Matthew Guy: Ventnor land rezoning

-In September 2011 Matthew Guy overruled Bass Coast Shire and rezoned a 5.7-hectare farming property at Ventnor, Phillip Island, from farmland into the township making it available for development.
+In September 2011, Guy overruled Bass Coast Shire and rezoned a 5.7-hectare farming property at Ventnor, Phillip Island, from farmland into the township making it available for development.
 The rezoning decision was unpopular, with one hundred submissions calling for the town boundaries to be retained, while only one submission from the developers supported the rezoning.
 Opposition to the rezoning included American singer Miley Cyrus, who tweeted to her 2.5 million followers that "Phillip Island is such a magical place, it would be a shame to see it change".

 Days later, Guy reversed his decision, advising the Bass Coast mayor, Veronica Dowman, that he had changed his mind.
 It is believed that Guy succumbed to backroom pressure from Liberal heavy-weights (including local federal Liberal MP Greg Hunt, Victorian Premier Ted Baillieu and his deputy, Louise Asher) when he back-flipped on his original decision to rezone the land.
 The developer behind the rezoning, Ms Carley Nicholls, claims to have received a favourable hearing from Matthew Guy when she briefed him on the scheme at a "kitchen table meeting" in her home months before he controversially approved it.
 Nicholls purchased the property based on the rezoning decision and subsequently sought to sue Guy and have his original rezoning decision reinstated.
 In defence, Guy stated in court documents that he acted in error in rezoning the land but had relied on the advice of ministerial staff.
 He says he overturned his decision after learning that the Bass Coast Shire Council opposed the extension of town boundaries at Ventnor.
 Guy denied discussing the Ventnor project with Ms Nicholls or even knowing of her interest in the property.